ramimizrahi/cloudpassage-halo-python-sdk/README.md

 Requirements:

-* Python 2.7.10 or newer (CloudPassage Halo Python SDK is not compatiable with Python 3)
+* Python 2.7.10 or newer (CloudPassage Halo Python SDK is not compatible with Python 3)
 * OpenSSL 1.0.2 or newer
-* requests
+* requests 2.18 or newer
 * pyaml